National Science Foundation: 1950–1959

-1960–69
+1960–1969

 In 1963, President John F. Kennedy appointed Leland John Haworth as the second director of the NSF.
 During the 1960s, the impact of the Sputnik Crisis spurred international competition in science and technology and accelerated NSF growth.
 The NSF initiated a number of programs that support institution-wide research during this decade including the Graduate Science Facilities program (started in 1960), Institutional Grants for Science (started in 1961), and Science Development Grants, better known as Centers of Excellence program (started in 1964).
 Notable projects conducted during this decade include creation of the National Center for Atmospheric Research (1960), creation of the Division of Environmental Sciences (1965), deep sea exploration endeavors Project Mohole (1961) and the Deep Sea Drilling Project (1968–1983), the Ecosystems Analysis Program (1969), and ownership of the Arecibo Observatory (1969).
 In 1969, Franklin Long was tentatively selected to take over directorship of the NSF.
 His nomination caused some controversy due to his opposition to the current administration's antiballistic missile program and was ultimately rejected by President Richard Nixon.
 William D. McElroy instead took over as the third director of the NSF in 1969.
 By 1968, the NSF budget had reached nearly $500 million.

-1970–79
+1970–1979

 In 1972 the NSF took over management of twelve interdisciplinary materials research laboratories from the Defense Department's Advanced Research Projects Agency (DARPA).
 These university-based laboratories had taken a more integrated approach than did most academic departments at the time, encouraging physicists, chemists, engineers, and metallurgists to cross departmental boundaries and use systems approaches to attack complex problems of materials synthesis or processing.
 The NSF expanded these laboratories into a nationwide network of Materials Research Science and Engineering Centers.
 In 1972 the NSF launched the biennial "Science & Engineering Indicators" report to the US president and Congress, as required by the NSF Act of 1950.
-In 1977 the first interconnection of unrelated networks was developed, run by DARPA.
+In 1977 the first interconnection of unrelated public data networks was developed, run by DARPA.

-1980–89
+1980–1989

 During this decade, increasing NSF involvement lead to a three-tiered system of internetworks managed by a mix of universities, nonprofit organizations, and government agencies.
 By the mid-1980s, primary financial support for the growing project was assumed by the NSF.
 In 1983, NSF budget topped $1 billion for the first time.
 Major increases in the nation's research budget were proposed as "the country recognizes the importance of research in science and technology, and education".
 The U.S. Antarctic Program was taken out of the NSF appropriation now requiring a separate appropriation.
 The NSF received more than 27,000 proposals and funded more than 12,000 of them in 1983.
 In 1985, the NSF delivered ozone sensors, along with balloons and helium, to researchers at the South Pole so they can measure stratospheric ozone loss.
 This was in response to findings earlier that year, indicating a steep drop in ozone over a period of several years.
 The Internet project continued, now known as NSFNET.